CumulusNetworks/cldemo-evpn-centralized/README.md

 # cldemo-evpn-centralized

 This Github repository contains the configuration files necessary for setting up EVPN using Cumulus Linux and FRR on the Reference Topology.
-It includes the VXLAN Routing with the Centralized Architecture
+It includes VXLAN/VLAN bridging with BGP EVPN Control Plane along with the VXLAN Routing using the Centralized Architecture.

 This demo is equivalent to the Centralized Architecture Deployment scenario in the [Cumulus VXLAN Routing and EVPN whitepaper](https://cumulusnetworks.com/learn/web-scale-networking-resources/whitepapers/Cumulus-Networks-White-Paper-EVPN.pdf)